DA01171997/CPSC474_Project2/README.md

 In the current topology there are 6 nodes (node 1-6) participating in the tree election, plus node 0 is 7 nodes.</br>

-That's why main will check and fail if size!=7 (mpirun -n 7 ./main.exe), this value need to be change according if the tree topology changes.</br>
+That's why main will check and fail if size!=7 (mpirun -n 7 ./main.exe), this value need to be change according both inside main.cpp and "mpirun -n size", if the tree topology changes.</br>

 # Sources